drmohundro/obsidian-igdb-game-search-plugin/README.md

 ## Credits and Alternatives

-This plugin is heavily inspired by and based on [obsidian-book-search-plugin](https://github.com/anpigon/obsidian-book-search-plugin) by anpigon.
-The architecture, templating system, and settings patterns are adapted from that excellent plugin.
+This plugin is flat out copied from [obsidian-book-search-plugin](https://github.com/anpigon/obsidian-book-search-plugin) by [anpigon](https://github.com/anpigon).
+The only difference is that this one uses the IGDB API and populates game notes instead.

-If you're looking for alternatives, check out [obsidian-game-search-plugin](https://github.com/CMorooney/obsidian-game-search-plugin) by CMorooney, which uses a different game database API.
+If you're looking for alternatives, check out [obsidian-game-search-plugin](https://github.com/CMorooney/obsidian-game-search-plugin) by [CMorooney](https://github.com/CMorooney).

 ## Features